NoName

 Approach 1. is not elegant, because it means that it is not clear from the signature of the function alone that the room argument must be a constant.
 The user of the function will only get warned when trying to compile the program.

 Approach 2. is interesting, because we already have such a type internally to track literals: a BigInt.
-The name is a bit misleading in the case of array accesses, because we additionaly enforce that it is NOT a big integer, but rather a 32-bit integer (u32 in Rust).
+The name is a bit misleading in the case of array accesses, because we additionally enforce that it is NOT a big integer, but rather a 32-bit integer (u32 in Rust).

 Implementing a literal type